 Tonight, an accounting of sorts, we attempt to share the long list of New Orleans-born or near New Orleans-born artists that have been and will continue to be featured on the NORMS.

 The music featured on the show in Set #1 includes the Original Dixieland Jass Band, Joe King Oliver, Jelly Roll Morton, and Louis Armstrong.
 In Set #2 it’s Fats Domino, James Sugarboy Crawford, Earl King, The Meters, Irma Thomas, and Professor Longhair.
-Set #3: Ellis Marsalis Jr., Wynton Marsalis, Harry Connick Jr., and Donald Harrison, Jr. Listen
+Set #3: Ellis Marsalis Jr., Wynton Marsalis, Harry Connick Jr., and Donald Harrison, Jr.

 On World Cities Day 2025, observed on 31 Oct 2025, UNESCO (The United Nations Educational, Scientific and Cultural Organization) designated 58 cities as new members of the UNESCO Creative Cities Network (UCCN), including New Orleans.